 How did we engage?

-We involved over 5500 people across Liverpool in sharing their views with us about urgent care services, in each of the following ways:
+We involved over 5500 people across Liverpool and over 500 members of staff in Liverpool and Sefton in sharing their views with us about urgent care services.

 What happens next?

 All of the information gathered will be used to help develop proposals for how urgent care could look in the future.